 Obviously, that’s temporarily irrelevant with all nighttime spectaculars suspended at Walt Disney World.
 Nevertheless, it’s worth remembering that Three Bridges is the most laid back and cheapest of the new choices for views of the fireworks whenever they do return.
 It’s also the only one without an elevated, rooftop view.
 As they say, “you get what you pay for.”

 The good news is that there’s nothing dull about the menu at Three Bridges Bar & Grill, and the restaurant itself offers an interesting and inviting setting.

 Granted, it’s mostly the open air views outside that are the highlight, but little touches like the light fixtures and variety of seating help elevate the interior.
 It’s also chic without being obnoxious (save perhaps for the frames over the faux fireplace).

 Being drawn to ‘shiny objects’, I was enamored with this (also faux) fire table.

 It’s essentially illuminated mist, but it has that same entrancing quality as fire.

 Here’s a look at the menu.
 Prices are surprisingly fair for Walt Disney World.

-Apparently, some tables–even ones pretty far from the bar–have been designated as ‘bar service only.’
+Be mindful of where you sit at Three Bridges.
+Some tables–even ones pretty far from the bar–are designated as ‘bar service only.’